elixir-engineering-logo

 Fire, Gas Dispersion, Explosion Analysis (FGDEA) and Hazardous Area Classification (HAC) for the Wells in the Kauther Gas Lift Project

-Elixir Engineering was awarded to perform Fire, Gas Dispersion & Explosion Analysis (FGDEA) and Hazardous Area Classification (HAC) for the wells in the KAUTHER GAS LIFT PROJECT
+Elixir Engineering was awarded to perform Fire, Gas Dispersion & Explosion Analysis (FGDEA) and Hazardous Area Classification (HAC) for the Wells in the Kauther Gas Lift Project.

 Project Summary

-Hazardous Area Classification (HAC)
+Hazardous Area Classification (HAC) Methodology

-The evaluated separation of a facility into hazardous and non-hazardous regions, as well as the segmentation of the hazardous sections into zones, is known as area classification.
-A hazardous area is characterised as a three-dimensional place where it is reasonable to assume the presence of a flammable atmosphere at frequencies that necessitate extra care in the design and construction of equipment as well as the management of other potential sources of ignition.
+• A hazardous area is characterized as a three-dimensional place where it is reasonable to assume the presence of a flammable atmosphere at frequencies that necessitate extra care in the design and construction of equipment as well as the management of other potential sources of ignition.

-Zone Classification: Hazardous areas are divided into zones based on the likelihood of occurrence and duration of a flammable atmosphere.
+• Zone Classification: Hazardous areas are divided into zones based on the likelihood of occurrence and duration of a flammable atmosphere.

-Zone 0: That portion of a dangerous location where there is a constant or prolonged presence of combustible air.
+• Zone 0: That portion of a dangerous location where there is a constant or prolonged presence of combustible air.

-Zone 1: The portion of a dangerous location where flammable air is most likely to occur during regular operations.
+• Zone 1: The portion of a dangerous location where flammable air is most likely to occur during regular operations.

-Zone 2: That part of a hazardous area in which a flammable atmosphere is not likely to occur in normal operation and, if it occurs, will exist only for a short period.
+• Zone 2: That part of a hazardous area in which a flammable atmosphere is not likely to occur in normal operation and, if it occurs, will exist only for a short period.

-Non-hazardous areas: Areas not covered by any of the aforementioned .
+• Non-hazardous areas: Areas not covered by any of the aforementioned.

-Continuous grade release: A release that happens regularly and at brief intervals, or that is almost continual .
+• Continuous grade release: A release that happens regularly and at brief intervals, or that is almost continual.

-Primary grade release: A release that is anticipated to happen in operational procedures that is likely to happen regularly or periodically throughout normal operation.
+• Primary grade release: A release that is anticipated to happen in operational procedures that is likely to happen regularly or periodically throughout normal operation.

-Secondary grade release: A release that is unlikely to happen during regular operations and, in any case, will only happen occasionally and briefly.
+• Secondary grade release: A release that is unlikely to happen during regular operations and, in any case, will only happen occasionally and briefly.

 Fluid Categories: